Nikeenlarasati/Uas_Andes_Niken/README.md

 ## About
 Aplikasi pencatatan penjualan toko sederhana dibuat dengan Laravel 7.
 Hi everybody!!
 I'm trying to learn programming and I want to become a realible Data Analyst.
 This is my first step to get started.
-I hope this will be a good fisrt step for me in the future.
+I hope this will be a good first step for me in the future.
 This is also to fulfill the final assignment for the Design and Systmes Analysis course.

 ### Screenshot